Active Threat Events

 To help officers prepare for these terrible instances, VirTra created two curriculum modules designed to educate officers on how to best handle an active threat, protect civilians and minimize loss.
 These curricula, which fall under the Active Threat / Active Killer (ATAK) program, consist of two modules and soon to be three.

-The first active threat training course is a 3-hour course that provides an introduction to active threats.
+The first active threat response training course is a 3-hour course that provides an introduction to active threats.
 Officers will understand the common places where active threats take place (businesses, schools, places of worship, etc.) and the history of active threats and active killers.
 Documentations of these incidents go back as far as 1764, but have likely existed for as long as humans have had the desire to kill.
 Oftentimes, looking at the history and studying what happened in the past is key to understanding the future and making preparations just in case officers face one of these tragic events.

-The second Active Threat/Active Killer course covers the sequences of events during an active threat and is heavily focused on preparation – both mentally and physically.
+The second Active Threat/Active Killer course covers the sequences of events during an active shooting and is heavily focused on preparation – both mentally and physically.
 Law enforcement must be mentally prepared for the event – if you think you can or think you can’t, you’re right.
 Not only is mental preparation important, but active threat and active shooter training for law enforcement personnel is a crucial necessity that if neglected, can cause additional loss of life that could have been avoided if proper tactics were used.

 The third is all about explosive threats and IEDs.
 Officers can learn everything from the types of explosives they may encounter to mitigating blast pressure in the event a bomb detonates.
 There is an emphasis on the importance of neutralizing the threat as quickly as possible without triggering a detonation, and one of the ways this is accomplished is through a well-placed shot to the suspect’s head.
-During this course, officers are encouraged to practice their shot placement techniques to efficiently end the threat.
+During active shooting training, officers are encouraged to practice their shot placement techniques to efficiently end the threat.